-GEOG 309 - New England Landscapes Pre-1900 (3)

-New England's rich legacy of historical landscapes form the basis for this field-trip course.
-Topics include urbanization, traditional land uses, industrialization, leisure landscapes, maritime activities, and the evolution of landscape architecture.

-Prerequisite: Completion of any course in a social science or consent of department chair.

-Offered: Summer.

-GEOG 310 - New England Landscapes since 1900 (3)

-Field studies are conducted of maturing twentieth-century New England landscapes.
-Topics include the coastal zone, the metropolis, the rural/urban fringe and rural New England.

-Prerequisite: Completion of any course in a social science or consent of department chair.

-Offered: Summer.

-GEOG 337 - Urban Political Geography (3)
+GEOG 337 - Urban Political Geography (4)

 Geographic and political analyses are used to study the growth of cities.
 Discussion includes the role of cities on local, national, and world scales.
 Students cannot receive credit for both GEOG 337 and POL 337.

-Prerequisite: Completion of any 100- or 200-level geography or political science course, or consent of department chair.
+Prerequisite: Completion of any 100- or 200-level geography or political science course, or consent of program director.

-Offered: As needed.
+Offered: Spring.

-GEOG 338 - People, Houses, Neighborhoods, and Cities (3)
+GEOG 338 - People, Houses, Neighborhoods, and Cities (4)

 City planning and housing development are studied within the context of how and why neighborhoods change over time.
 Attention is given to land use plans, zoning maps, and the city building process.

-Prerequisite: Any 100- or 200-level geography course or consent of program director.

-Offered: As needed.

-GEOG 339 - Metropolitan Providence: Past, Present, and Future (3)

-The historic growth, subsequent decline, and modern renaissance of Providence are examined.
-Topics include local politics, public policies, and major public building projects.
+Students cannot receive credit for both GEOG 338 and POL 338.

-Prerequisite: Any 100- or 200-level geography course or consent of program director.
+Prerequisite: Completion of any 100- or 200-level geography or political science course or consent of program director.

-Offered: As needed.
+Offered: Fall.

 GEOG 401 - Geography for Social Studies Educators (4)

 An introduction to teaching human geography and the spatial aspects of social studies.